Personal tales from over 30 years’ of collecting Transformers toys

 (*Seaspray at Hunstanton beach.
 He was the only Transformer you could find at the seaside!)

 Over the course of 1985 and the first half of 1986 I amassed a staggering 8 Mini-Autobots.
 And, boy, did I love them!
 They were small, easy to transform, and a lot more durable than their more expensive counterparts.

 (You’ll notice only 7 Mini-Autobots in the photo.
 I did get Wheelie one Saturday and took him to school the following Monday.
 He was stolen out of my cubby hole during lunch.
 No one owned up.
-That was a bad day.)
+It was a bad day.)

-The brilliant thing about the Mini-Autobots was they sported a decent range of vehicle modes, not just cars like the larger Autobots.
+The brilliant thing about the Mini-Autobots was that they sported a decent range of vehicle modes, not just cars like the larger Autobots.
 Seaspray, one of my favourites to this day, was a fun little hovercraft.